hmlfpereira/BES-SIM-1/README.md

 The remaining data can be downloaded from the following repositories.

 ### Biodiversity and ecosystem services models map outputs
-Download the datasets from the EBV Data Portal:
+Download the datasets from the EBV Data Portal (this can also be automatically done by running Figure2.R and FigureS10-S13.R):
 | ID  | Title | DOI |
 | ---    | ---  | ---  |
 |27 | Global trends in biodiversity (BES-SIM GLOBIO)| https://doi.org/10.25829/r7bt92 |